isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Overcoming the Defender’s Dilemma and Creative Scams.md

 <h3>The Defender’s Dilemma in Cybersecurity</h3>
 <p>In today’s digital age, cybersecurity is a relentless battle.
 While defenders
 work tirelessly to safeguard systems from countless threats, attackers only need to find one vulnerability to strike.
-This is the essence of the <em>Defender’s Dilemma</em>.
+This is the essence of the <strong>Defender’s Dilemma</strong>.
 It highlights the difficult position cybersecurity professionals face: they must defend every aspect of a system, while cybercriminals can focus all their efforts on identifying and exploiting a single weak point.</p>